BRAYTON ROAD TO ROARING CREEK OVERLOOK

 Trailhead coordinates: N 35 27.564 W085 06.310

 The Graysville Mountain RMA Section when completed will link the Rock Creek Section to the southwest with the Laurel-Snow Section to the northeast.
 This 5.5-mile one-way access trail was constructed during Break Away™ between 2012 and 2015.
-Another 1.7 miles to end of state property was added in 2016.
-It provides access to the top of Graysville Mountain and connection with the CT where it travels through this resource management area (RMA).
-Highlights of the access trail include a walk through an old mining area, a seasonal waterfall, and a spectacular view overlooking Roaring Creek and the small town of Graysville.
+Another 1.9 miles to end of state property was added in 2016.
+In 2017 another 1.6 miles was added bring it very close to TN 30.
+The final piece will be built when arrangements are made for trailhead parking on RT 30.
+The trail provides access to the top of Graysville Mountain and travels through this resource management area (RMA).
+Highlights of the trail include an old mining area, a seasonal waterfall, and a spectacular view overlooking Roaring Creek, the small town of Graysville and the Cranmore Valley..

 From Soddy Daisy, continue north on 27, turning left onto TN 303 for 0.4 mile, then right onto Dayton Avenue (still TN 303).Take the first left onto Pikeville Avenue for 1.6 miles as the road becomes Pikeville Blvd./Brayton Mountain Road.
-Just after a sharp curve left, the dirt and gravel parking area for the trailhead is on the right.
-The Foot, a local bar, is a cinder-block building on the left.
+Just at a sharp left curve lok to the right for the gravel parking area and trailhead kiosk.
+The Foot, a local bar, (now closed) is a white cinder-block building on the left.

 This first stretch (0.8 mile) follows an old roadbed shown as Brayton Road on old maps.
 Roaring Creek is to the hiker’s left.
 Just a trickle in spring and summer months, the creek can live up to its name after a good rainfall.
 On the right are rock walls, remnants of an old coal mining operation.